SethHWeidman/tictactoe/README.md

 # Tic-Tac-Toe

-Play Tic-Tac-Toe

-## Currently implemented:

-* Play against another player
+Play Tic-Tac-Toe against another player or against the computer!

-## Still to-do

-* Play against a computer